EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 2. The listener endpoint retrieves the Sender ID from the header of the COSE object.
 Then, the Sender ID is used to retrieve the correct Recipient Context associated to the multicaster endpoint and used to process the request message.
 When receiving a secure multicast CoAP request message from that multicaster endpoint for the first time, the listener endpoint creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the multicaster endpoint's public key.

 3. The listener endpoint retrieves the corresponding public key of the multicaster endpoint from the associated Recipient Context.
-Then, it verifies the counter signature and unsecures the request message.
+Then, it verifies the counter signature and decrypts the request message.

 ## Protecting the Response ## {#ssec-protect-response}

 A listener endpoint that has received a multicast request message MAY reply with a secure unicast response message, which is protected as described in Section 7.3 of {{I-D.ietf-core-object-security}}, with the following modifications:

-1. The listener endpoint considers the Transaction Identifier (Tid) as defined in {{sec-context}} of this specification.
+1. The listener endpoint retrieves the Transaction Identifier (Tid) as defined in {{sec-context}} of this specification.

 2. The listener endpoint computes the COSE object as defined in {{sec-cose-object}} of this specification.

-3. Before transmitting the unicast response message, the listener endpoint uses its own private key to create a counter signature of the COSE_Encrypt0 object (Appendix C.4 of {{I-D.ietf-cose-msg}}).
-Then, the counter signature is included in the Header of the COSE object, in the "cs" paramenter of the "unprotected" field.

 ## Verifying the Response ## {#ssec-verify-response}

 Upon receiving a secure unicast response message, a multicaster endpoint proceeds as described in Section 7.4 of {{I-D.ietf-core-object-security}}, with the following modifications:

-1. The multicaster endpoint considers the Security Context identified by the Token of the received response message.
+1. The multicaster endpoint retrieves the Security Context identified by the Token of the received response message.

 2. The multicaster endpoint retrieves the Sender ID from the header of the COSE object.
 Then, the Sender ID is used to retrieve the correct Recipient Context associated to the listener endpoint and used to process the response message.
 When receiving a secure CoAP response message from that listener endpoint for the first time, the multicaster endpoint creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the listener endpoint's public key.

 3. The multicaster endpoint retrieves the corresponding public key of the listener endpoint from the associated Recipient Context.
-Then, it verifies the counter signature and unsecures the response message.
+Then, it verifies the counter signature and decrypts the response message.

 The mapping between unicast response messages from listener endpoints and the associated multicast request message from a multicaster endpoint relies on the Transaction Identifier (Tid) associated to the secure multicast request message.
-The Tid is considered by listener endpoints as part of the Additional Authenticated Data when protecting their own response message, as described in Section {{sec-context}}.
+The Tid is used by listener endpoints as part of the Additional Authenticated Data when protecting their own response message, as described in Section {{sec-context}}.

 # Security Considerations  # {#sec-security-considerations}

-Specific security aspects to be taken into account are discussed below.
+The same security considerations from OSCOAP (Section 10 of {{I-D.ietf-core-object-security}}) apply to this specification.
+Furthermore, additional security aspects to be taken into account are discussed below.

 ## Group-level Security {#ssec-group-level-security}